MileHacker Logo

 Historical & Cultural Sightseeing

-Spring (April-May) and Autumn (September-October) offer the most agreeable weather for exploring historic places such as the Mevlana Museum, Alaaddin Hill, and Seljuk medreses.
+Spring (April-May) and Autumn (September-October) have the most pleasant conditions for exploring historical sites like the Mevlana Museum, Alaaddin Hill, and Seljuk medreses.
 Comfortable temperatures aid extended outdoor exploration.

 Outdoor Exploration

-Spring and early summer (late April to June) are optimal for archaeological sites (e.g., Çatalhöyük, Kilistra).
+Spring and early summer (late In the fourth month to June) are optimal for archaeological sites (e.g., Çatalhöyük, Kilistra).
 The weather is comfortable and the landscape green.
-Avoid peak summer heat and winter snow for these day trips.
+Avoid peak summer heat and winter snow for these excursions.

 Mevlana Sema Ceremony